 "S.Pellegrino Young Chef allowed me to create a fantastic network of contacts.
 I'm still in contact with many of the guys with whom I took part and there are also several occasions when we manage to meet up again and, then, with Anthony Genovese, we have struck up a very good professional relationship and friendship and we speak on a regular basis”.

-At the S.Pellegrino Young Chef 2019-2020 edition, the S.Pellegrino Sustainability Award will be awarded for the first time, to the dish that can demonstrate that the principles of sustainability enhance food.
+At the S.Pellegrino Young Chef 2019-2020 edition, the S.Pellegrino Award for Social Responsibility will be awarded for the first time, to the dish that can demonstrate that the principles of sustainability enhance food.
 How do you interpret sustainability in your cooking?